Al-Shabaab is an al-Qaeda-linked militant group based in Somalia

 What is the status of Somalia’s government today?

-That did not mean Al-Shabaab was calling it quits.
-In January, French forces attempted to rescue a French intelligence commando held hostage in Somalia by the group.
+But that didn’t mean Al-Shabaab was calling it quits.
+In January 2013, French forces attempted to rescue a French intelligence commando held hostage in Somalia by the group.
 The raid left the soldier dead, another soldier missing and 17 Islamist fighters dead.